Elvric/ClassNotes/Winter2018/Comp421.md

 ### Semantic Data Model (ER)

-    E/R model allos for pictorially description of the data.
+    E/R model allows for pictorially description of the data.
         An E/R diagram is a representation of the data model of the application
-        It should be understandable by non-computer scientist Main concepts are entitites and relationships
+        It should be understandable by non-computer scientist Main concepts are entities and relationships
     Similar to UML class diagram.

 ### Entity